1. Female bluebirds regularly nest with a male but can accept an additional female in the nest

 2. Female bluebirds regularly copulate with males other than their nesting partner

 Scientists have discovered that mated eastern bluebird pairs consisting of one male and one female often have females that mate with more than one male, resulting in extra-pair paternity.

 Therefore, males usually take care of offspring who are not genetically their own.

-According to genetic analysis, extra-pair copulation frequently occurs, with sibling nestlings containing up from 7 to 20% genetic material from males other than the nesting male.
+According to genetic analysis, extra-pair copulation frequently occurs, with sibling nestlings containing up from 7 to 20% genetic material from males other than the nesting male raising them.

 3. A female bluebird may lay eggs in nests other than her own

 Laying eggs in other nests is also known as egg dumping or nest parasitism.
 In the bird world, nest parasitism is not rare.

 Nest parasitism happens when a female bluebird lays eggs in another nest freeing herself from the responsibilities of incubating her eggs or raising the young.
 This means that some mated pairs can raise offspring that are not genetically related to them.

 4. Females bluebirds ward off potential parasitic females

 During nest construction and during egg-laying periods, a female bluebird guards her nest closely.
 These are the two periods when other female bluebirds are most likely to “dump” their eggs into other nests.
 Once the female finishes laying all eggs and sit to incubate them, the risk of parasitic eggs is minimal.